 Physicians should inform patients about all potential risks and adverse events discussed in the VNS Therapy physician's manuals.
-Prescribing physicians should be experienced in the diagnosis and treatment of depression or epilepsy and should be familiar with the programming and use of the VNS Therapy System.
+Prescribing physicians should be experienced in the diagnosis and treatment of epilepsy and should be familiar with the programming and use of the VNS Therapy System.
 Physicians who implant the VNS Therapy System should be experienced performing surgery in the carotid sheath and should be trained in the surgical technique relating to implantation of the VNS Therapy System.
 The safety and effectiveness of the VNS Therapy System have not been established for use during pregnancy.
-VNS should be used during pregnancy only if clearly
+VNS should be used during pregnancy only if clearly needed.
 The VNS Therapy System is indicated for use only in stimulating the left vagus nerve in the neck area inside the carotid sheath.
-The VNS Therapy System is indicated for use only in stimulating the left vagus nerve below where the superior and inferior cervical cardiac branches separate from the vagus nerve
+The VNS Therapy System is indicated for use only in stimulating the left vagus nerve below where the superior and inferior cervical cardiac branches separate from the vagus nerve.
 It is important to follow infection control procedures.
 Infections related to any implanted device are difficult to treat and may require that the device be explanted.
 The patient should be given antibiotics preoperatively.
 The surgeon should ensure that all instruments are sterile prior to the procedure.
-Children (<12 years of age) may have a greater risk for infection when compared to adolescent and adult patients (≥ 12 years).
+Children 4-11 years of age may have a greater risk for infection when compared to adolescent and adult patients (≥ 12 years).
 Careful monitoring for site infection as well as the avoidance of manipulation of the surgical site post implant in children should be stressed.
 The VNS Therapy System may affect the operation of other implanted devices, such as cardiac pacemakers and implanted defibrillators.
 Possible effects include sensing problems and inappropriate device responses.
-If the patient requires concurrent implantable pacemaker, defibrillatory therapy or other types of stimulators. careful programming of each system may be necessary to optimize the patient's benefit from each device.
+If the patient requires concurrent implantable pacemaker, defibrillatory therapy or other types of stimulators, careful programming of each system may be necessary to optimize the patient's benefit from each device.
 Reversal of lead polarity has been associated with an increased chance of bradycardia in animal studies.
 It is important that the electrodes are attached to the left vagus nerve in the correct orientation.
 It is also important to make sure that leads with dual connector pins are correctly inserted (white marker band to + connection) into the generator's lead receptacles.

-The natient can use a neck brace for the first week to help ensure proper lead stabilization.
+The patient can use a neck brace for the first week to help ensure proper lead stabilization.
 Do not program the VNS Therapy System to an "ON" or periodic stimulation treatment for at least 14 days after the initial or replacement implantation.
 For Models 100, 101, 102 and 102R do not use frequencies of 5 Hz or below for long-term stimulation.

-Resetting the pulse generator turns the device OFF (output current = 0 mA).
-For Model 100, 101, 102 and 102R resetting the pulse generator will result in device history loss.

-Patients who smoke may have an increased risk of laryngeal irritation.
+Resetting the generator disables or turns the device OFF (output current = 0 mA).
+For Model 100, 101, 102 and 102R, resetting the generator will result in device history loss.
+Patients who smoke may have an increased risk of larvngeal irritation.

-Generators with AutoStim only - For devices that sense changes in heart rate, false positive detection may cause unintended stimulation.
-Examples of instances where heart rate may increase include exercise, physical activity, and normal autonomic changes in heart rate, both awake and asleep, etc.
+Generators with AutoStim only-Because the device senses changes in heart rate, false positive detection may cause unintended stimulation.
+Examples of instances where the heart rate may increase include exercise, physical activity, and normal autonomic changes in heart rate, both awake and asleep, etc. Adjustments to the AutoStim feature's detection threshold should be considered; which may include turning the feature OFF.

-Generators with AutoStim only - For the AutoStim feature, the physical location of the device critically affects this its ability to properly sense heart beats.
-Therefore, care must be taken to follow the implant location selection process outlined in the Implantation Procedure.
-Note that this implant location selection procedure may be performed preoperatively as part of the patient's surgical work-up.
+Generators with AutoStim only-The physical location of the device critically affects the feature's ability to properly sense heart beats.
+Care must be taken to follow the implant location selection process outlined in the Implantation Procedure.